Authorized Absence Requests

 It is possible to request an authorized absence for other reasons, providing the situation meets the criteria outlined above and in ISEP.
 For example, a death in the immediate family (e.g. a parent or child) can be documented using a death certificate alone.
 Please note that if a request is being made due to the death of a non-immediate family member (e.g. grandparent, cousin) or friend, the request must be accompanied by a medical note from a doctor or psychologist explaining the particularly serious effect this has had on the student.

 Without written authorization from the student, we cannot discuss the student’s file with anyone.
 If the student is under 18, parents may contact us on the student’s behalf.
 General questions, however, including policies, rules and procedures can be discussed.
-Please contact the Assistant to the Dean of Academic Systems, Julia Smith, at firstname.lastname@example.org or 514-931-8731 ext.
-1161.
+Please contact the Assistant to the Dean of Academic Systems at 514-931-8731 ext.
+1161 or write to firstname.lastname@example.org.

 You should discuss your progression with your Program Coordinator or an Academic Advisor.
 If you are unable to advance in the following semester, you will be “floating” and taking general education courses only.
 If, however, you have no general education courses left to take you will have to take a semester off and then re-apply.
 It is very important that you discuss this with your Program Coordinator or an Academic Advisor, however, because each situation is unique and many different factors can affect your standing at the college depending on program, semester and your particular history.